back

 Other than by retaking with smaller aperture

-(which is liable to increasing noise, motion blur and/or diffraction),
+(increasing noise, motion blur and/or diffraction),

 combining sharper parts of multiple images of a scene